Lewis County COVID-19 testing increasing; no positives

 According to information provided by the county’s Public Health Department as of noon Thursday, 21 people total have been tested for the virus and six of those tests came back negative.
 Results are pending on the other 15 tests sent for processing.

-The number of people in quarantine as a precaution has also increased by seven people from the last report on Wednesday morning, to 27 people.
+The number of people in quarantine as a precaution has increased by seven people, from the last report on Wednesday morning, to 27 people.

 While some quarantined individuals are waiting for test results, some have travelled to places with COVID-19 outbreaks but have no symptoms, said department Director Ashley Waite.